SuleimanFarah/sunpy/Roadmap.md

 * Integrate Astropy coordinates
 * Include high quality solar ephemeris library
 * Replace our pixel to world transformation functions with Astropy.wcs
-* database should integrate with light curve data
+* Enable storing of lightcurve data in the database.

 ## Release 0.7
 * Full support for Python 3.x